FrozenSaturn/tender-managment/ARCHITECTURE.md

-So, how does this thing work?Hey there!
-This doc gives you a quick, behind-the-scenes look at how we built the B2B Tender Management Platform.
-Let's dive in!1.
-The API (The Brains of the Operation)Our backend is an Express.js app that handles all the heavy lifting.
-We set it up as a RESTful API, which is just a fancy way of saying it's organized neatly.
-We split everything into different routes to keep things from getting messy./api/auth: This is your front door!
-It handles everything to do with getting you signed up and logged in./api/companies: Once you're in, this is where you can mess with your company's profile.
-You can check out your info, update it, and even upload a sweet new logo./api/tenders: This is the heart of the platform.
-It's where you can create new tenders, see all the public ones, or just look at the list of tenders you've posted yourself./api/search: Pretty straightforward!
-This is a public search bar for finding other cool companies on the platform.We also use a tool called Zod to double-check any info you send us.
-It just makes sure everything is in the right format before we do anything with it!2.
-How We Keep Your Account Safe (The Login Flow)Getting you logged in securely is super important, and here's the play-by-play on how we handle it:You Sign Up or Log In: First things first, you either create a new account or log in with your email and password.The Server Gives You a "Key": If your details are correct, our server sends back a special, temporary key called a JWT (JSON Web Token).
-Think of it like a digital ticket that proves you are who you say you are.
-It's got your user and company ID tucked inside and is set to expire after a day.Your Browser Holds the Key: Our frontend app grabs this key and saves it in your browser's localStorage.Showing Your Key for Protected Stuff: Now, whenever you try to do something that requires you to be logged in (like creating a tender), your browser automatically shows the server your special key.The Server Checks Your Key: Our backend has a bouncer (we call it authMiddleware) that checks this key on every request.
-It makes sure the key is legit and hasn't expired.
-If everything looks good, it lets you in!3.
-Handling Company LogosWhat about company logos?
-We didn't want to clog up our main database with big image files, so we came up with a neat solution using Supabase Storage.You Pick a File: On your profile page, you choose a new logo to upload.The Backend Catches It: Your browser sends the image file over to our backend.
-We use a helper called multer to catch the file and hold onto it for a second.Off to Supabase!: We then immediately send the image file over to a special storage bucket we set up in Supabase.
-It's built to handle files way better than our database can.Supabase Gives Us a Link: Once the image is safely stored, Supabase gives us a public link to it.We Save the Link: Finally, we take that new link and save it to your company's profile in our main database.
-That way, we can easily find and display your logo without ever having to store the actual image ourselves.
-Pretty cool, right?!
+# B2B Tender Management Platform - How It All Works

+Hey there!
+Welcome to the behind-the-scenes tour of our B2B Tender Management Platform.
+We're excited to show you how we built this thing from the ground up.
+Grab a coffee and let's walk through it together!

+## The API - Our Backend Powerhouse

+At the heart of everything is our Express.js API.
+Think of it as the brain that makes all the magic happen.
+We've organized it as a RESTful API, which basically means we keep things neat and tidy with clear, logical endpoints.

+Here's how we've structured the main routes:

+### `/api/auth` - Your Gateway
+This is where the authentication magic happens.
+Whether you're signing up for the first time or logging back in, this endpoint has got you covered.
+It's like the bouncer at the club, but way friendlier.

+### `/api/companies` - Your Business Profile Hub
+Once you're logged in, this is your company's home base.
+You can check out your current info, make updates, and yes - upload that shiny new company logo you've been wanting to show off.

+### `/api/tenders` - The Main Event
+This is where the real action happens.
+Create new tenders, browse through all the public opportunities, or just check out what you've posted.
+It's basically the marketplace where all the business deals come to life.

+### `/api/search` - Find What You Need
+Simple but powerful.
+This public search lets anyone discover companies on the platform.
+Perfect for when you're looking for potential partners or just curious about who's in your industry.

+We also use something called Zod for validation.
+It's like having a really thorough proofreader that checks all incoming data to make sure everything's formatted correctly before we process it.
+No more "garbage in, garbage out" situations!

+## Keeping You Secure - The Authentication Flow

+Security isn't just important to us - it's everything.
+Here's exactly how we keep your account safe without making things complicated:

+### Step 1: You Log In
+Pretty straightforward - you enter your email and password, either to sign up or log back in.

+### Step 2: We Give You a Digital Pass
+If everything checks out, our server creates a special token called a JWT (JSON Web Token).
+Think of it like a temporary VIP pass that proves you're you.
+This token contains your user ID and company ID, and it expires after 24 hours for security.

+### Step 3: Your Browser Remembers
+Your browser saves this token in localStorage - basically a secure little pocket where it keeps important stuff for later.

+### Step 4: Automatic Authentication
+From now on, whenever you try to do something that requires being logged in (like creating a tender), your browser automatically shows this token to our server.
+No need to log in again and again.

+### Step 5: We Double-Check Everything
+Our backend has a security guard (we call it `authMiddleware`) that checks every token on every request.
+It makes sure the token is legitimate and hasn't expired.
+Only then do we let you proceed.

+This whole process happens in milliseconds, so you probably don't even notice it's working!

+## The Logo Upload Story

+Here's where things get interesting.
+We had a challenge: how do you handle company logos without slowing down your database?

+Our solution?
+We partnered with Supabase Storage, and here's how the whole process works:

+### The Upload Journey
+1. **You Choose Your Logo**: On your company profile page, you select that perfect logo file
+2. **We Catch It**: Your browser sends the image to our backend, where we use a tool called Multer to temporarily hold onto it
+3. **Off to Supabase**: We immediately ship that image off to our Supabase storage bucket - a service that's specifically designed to handle files efficiently
+4. **We Get a Public URL**: Supabase stores your image safely and gives us back a public URL where anyone can view it
+5. **We Update Your Profile**: Finally, we save that URL to your company profile in our main database

+The beauty of this approach?
+Your logo loads fast, our database stays lean, and we don't have to worry about storage limits.
+Everyone wins!

+## Why This Architecture Works

+We chose this setup because it's both robust and scalable.
+The Express.js backend gives us flexibility, JWT authentication keeps things secure without being cumbersome, and the Supabase integration means we can handle file uploads like a pro.

+Plus, everything is organized in a way that makes sense.
+When you're looking for authentication stuff, you know exactly where to find it.
+Need to work on company features?
+There's a dedicated space for that too.

+## What's Next?

+This platform is constantly evolving based on user feedback and new requirements.
+We're always looking for ways to make the experience smoother, faster, and more intuitive.

+Got questions about how something works?
+Found a bug?
+Have an idea for improvement?
+We'd love to hear from you!

+---

+*Built with ❤️ using Express.js, Supabase, and a whole lot of coffee*